-Home Table 3 - Delegations to the Deputy Chief Executive and Director of Corporate Services No. Delegation Overall Responsible Body PLANN ING AND HIGHWAYS 24 To submit all planning and planning related applications, including those for the County Council's own operational development and highway schemes; for the disposal of surplus land/property; for Conservation Area consent; and for Listed Building consent.
+Home Table 3 - Delegations to the Deputy Chief Executive and Direction Services lo.
+Delegation Overall Responsible Body LANN ING AND HIGHWAYS 24 To submit all planning and planning related applications, including those for the County Council's own operational development and highway schemes; for the disposal of surplus land/property; for Conservation Area consent; and for Listed Building consent.
 Council 25 Following consultation with the Director for Children and Families, and / or Director for Economy, Infrastructure and Skills, as appropriate, to negotiate the terms of and enter into Agreements under Section 106 and Section 106(A) of the Town and Country Planning Act 1990 and all related statutory powers, for Education or Highway issues, and Section 111 of the Local Government Act 1972, for general matters, generated by planning applications which fall to be determined by District or Borough Councils.
 Council 26 In consultation with the Chairman of the Planning Committee and Director for Economy, Infrastructure and Skills to decide the final form of the conditions which the County Council would wish to be attached to, and the framework of, any section 106 Agreement, if the Secretary of State for the Environment was minded to grant permission for a particular development following an appeal in relation thereto.
 Council 27 To exercise the powers and duties of the Council in connection with Common Land and Town/Village Greens (with the exception of the determination of applications - less contentious applications to be delegated to Team Leader (Property and Development) and the remainder and appeals against a decision of the Team Leader (Property and Development) to be referred to the Countryside and Rights of Way Panel.
 Council 28 On behalf of the County Council to appoint or ratify, as appropriate, all members of the Joint Local Access Forum.
 Council 29 To determine claims made under section 36(6) of the Highways Act 1980 for the addition of alleged public highways to the list of publicly maintainable highways kept by the County Council under that section.
-Council 30 concerned and the Director for Children and Families, they decide that the matter in question ought properly to be determined by the Countryside and Rights of Way Panel.
-Council 31 (Register of Applications under Section 53(5) of the Wildlife and Countryside Act 1981)(England) Regulations 2005.
-Council PEOPL E SERVICES (HUMAN RESOURCES) 32 To advise on the content and application of HR Policies and processes within the County Council, including in relation to organisational development and the workforce strategy Council 33 To take and implement any decision on employment legislative matters in their capacity as Deputy Chief Executive and Director of Corporate Services Council 34 To maintain the List of Politically Restricted Posts within the County Council (see also CS 57 re PRPs).
+Council 30 To determine applications for Modification Orders under the Wildlife and Countryside Act 1981 unless, after consultation with the local County Councillor(s) for the area concerned and the Director for Children and Families, they decide that the matter in question ought properly to be determined by the Countryside and Rights of Way Panel.
+Council 31 The power to determine whether an applicant's details should be removed from the Register of Applications made under Paragraph 2(3) of the Public Rights of Way (Register of Applications under Section 53(5) of the Wildlife and Countryside Act 1981)(England) Regulations 2005.
+Council EOPL E SERVICES (HUMAN RESOURCES) 32 To advise on the content and application of HR Policies and processes within the County Council, including in relation to organisational development and the workforce strategy Council 33 To take and implement any decision on employment legislative matters in their capacity as Deputy Chief Executive and Director for Corporate Services Council 34 To maintain the List of Politically Restricted Posts within the County Council (see also CS 57 re PRPs).
 Council